If you have recently had a tooth extraction, you may be wondering how to stop the bleeding and heal faster.

 Staying hydrated is essential for your overall health and well-being, especially after tooth extraction.
 Drinking enough water can help flush out toxins, prevent dehydration, and promote healing.

-However, you should avoid drinking water for at least an hour after tooth extraction, as this can wash away the blood clot.
+You should avoid drinking water for at least an hour after tooth extraction, as this can wash away the blood clot.
 You should also avoid drinking water from a bottle or a straw, as this can create a sucking motion that can dislodge the blood clot.
 Instead, drink water from a glass or a cup, and sip it slowly and gently.

 Take Painkillers and Antibiotics as Prescribed